kassko/data-mapper/docs/attributes/Property.md

 # Property

 Maps a property name to a different key in the raw data and configures hydration behavior.
+Supports direct configuration or references to reusable configurations via `PropertyConfigStore`.

 ## Usage

+### Direct Configuration

 ```php
 use Kassko\DataMapper\Attribute\Property;